• Art magazine

 Design phase

-After the concept development, the designers create detailed sketches that reflect the topic, the concept and the defined functions.
-Then use CAD software (Computer Aided Design) to design every single piece of the puzzle and its connections.
+After the concept development, the designers create detailed sketches that create the topic, the concept and the defined functions against mirrors n.
+Then use CAD software (computer aided design) to design each individual puzzle and its connections.
 This software enables you to enter precise dimensions and calculations and to look at the model from different perspectives.

 © Robotime Online